Skip to content

 At the border

 Expect security questions on arrival — about your trip, where you’re staying and whom you know in the country.
 This is routine; answer honestly and have your accommodation details handy.
+Your ETA-IL approval and a passport valid for at least six months are the documents to have ready.
 Carry your passport throughout your trip, as you’ll show ID at attractions and transport hubs.

 Extending your stay & overland entry

-If you need longer than your permitted stay, enquire with the Population and Immigration Authority while in the country.
-If you’re entering overland from Jordan or Egypt, the process differs by crossing — see our border crossings guide.
+If you need longer than your permitted stay, you can apply for an extension at a Population and Immigration Authority (Misrad HaPnim) office before your current authorization expires.
+See the full Israel tourist visa extension guide for the step-by-step process, required documents, fees and alternatives including the border-run option.
+If you’re entering overland from Jordan or Egypt, the ETA-IL requirement and procedures differ by crossing — see our border crossings guide.

 Before you go